rhybrillou/tektoncd-catalog/task/rhacs-m2m-authenticate/0.1/README.md

 - **`insecure-skip-tls-verify`**: Skip verification the TLS certs of the Central endpoint and registry.
 Examples: _"true", **"false"**_.
 - **`rox_config_dir`**: Path to the roxctl config directory within the `roxctl-config` workspace (if machine to machine authentication is used).
 The path should be prefixed with `/roxctl-config`.
 Examples: _"/roxctl-config", **""**_.
 - `rox_image`: The image providing the roxctl tool (optional).
 Default: quay.io/stackrox-io/roxctl:4.4.2 (this is also the minimum version working with this task).
+- `output_file`: path to a file where to redirect roxctl standard output.
+Default: "" (redirects to stdout).
+- `error_file`: path to a file where to redirect roxctl standard error.
+Default: "" (redirects to stderr).

 ## Workspaces